twop/ts-union/README.md

 type MaybeVal<T> = GenericValType<T, typeof Maybe.T>;
 ```

-And that is the whole api.
+And that is the whole API.

 ### Technically breaking changes going 1.2 -> 2.0

-There should be no breaking changes but I removed some exported types to reduce api surface.
+There should be no breaking changes but I removed some exported types to reduce API surface.

 ```typescript
 export {